PanosGor/Computer-Vision-Game/README.md

 The two sub methods were used parallel to each other, the first for player 1 and the second for player 2.

-*First Approache*
+*First Approach*
 ![image](https://user-images.githubusercontent.com/82097084/164471035-c3323f2a-2e44-4dcd-8554-5c09e9499b01.png)

 The first step was to create a method that identifies a region where the user may put in her hand and also recognizes that a hand has entered this region.
 To achieve that, two Regions of Interest were identified for each hand (ROI_1, ROI_2).

+*Method 1*
+The program updates a running average of the background values in the ROIs.
+More specifically, for differentiating between the background, it calculates the accumulated weighted avg for the background and then subtract this from the frames that contain some object in front of the background that can be distinguished as foreground.
+This is done by calculating the accumulated weight for the first 60 frames.
+After the accumulated average for the background is calculated it is subtracted from every frame taken after the first 60 to find any object that covers the background.
+This will allow the program to detect new objects such as a hand entering the ROIs.

 Folder "Methods" contains the dataset and the two Python scripts that were ysed for gathering the data and training the model